terraform-cisco-modules/easy-imm-comprehensive-example/README.md

 If you would like to enable Auto Completion in the Pools File for ip, mac, uuid, wwnn, and wwpn perform the following in Visual Studio Code.

+###Install the YAML extension by Red Hat
+`Extensions`: Search for YAML and Select the 'YAML Language Support by Red Hat'

+###Add the YAML Schema's below to the Visual Studio Code Settings

 `Settings` » `Settings`: Search for `YAML:Schemas`.

 Click: `Edit in settings.json`